-Helen Thomas (born August 4, 1920) was a reporter who retired in 2010 after many years in front row center at White House press conferences, was the first female member of the White House Correspondents Association and the first woman to serve as that organization's president.
+Helen Thomas (August 4, 1920 - July 20, 2013) was a reporter who retired in 2010 after many years in front row center at White House press conferences, was the first female member of the White House Correspondents Association and the first woman to serve as that organization's president.
 She was among the first female members of the National Press Club admitted in 1971.

 Her parents were Lebanese immigrants, and Helen Thomas graduated in 1942 from Wayne University (now Wayne State University) in Detroit.
 Her first job was with the Scripps-Howard Washington Daily News.
 She married fellow reporter Douglas B. Cornell in 1971.
 She retired from her position with UPI as Washington Bureau Chief in 2000, and began writing a twice-a-week column for Hearst News Service, which she continued until June, 2010, following revelations of a quote about Jews in Israel.